cchitsiang/awesome-stars/topics.md

 - [delight-im/Android-DDP](https://github.com/delight-im/Android-DDP) - [UNMAINTAINED] Meteor's Distributed Data Protocol (DDP) for clients on Android
 - [pyistanbul/dbpatterns](https://github.com/pyistanbul/dbpatterns) - Dbpatterns is a service that allows you to create, share, explore database models on the web.
 Built on top of Django, Backbone.
 Patterns are stored on MongoDB, and uses Lettuce for BDD approach.
 - [flyway/flyway](https://github.com/flyway/flyway) - Flyway by Redgate • Database Migrations Made Easy.
-- [mbdavid/LiteDB](https://github.com/mbdavid/LiteDB) - LiteDB - A .NET NoSQL Document Store in a single data file
+- [litedb-org/LiteDB](https://github.com/litedb-org/LiteDB) - LiteDB - A .NET NoSQL Document Store in a single data file
 - [netdata/netdata](https://github.com/netdata/netdata) - Architected for speed.
 Automated for easy.
 Monitoring and troubleshooting, transformed!
 - [citusdata/citus](https://github.com/citusdata/citus) - Distributed PostgreSQL as an extension
-- [dgraph-io/dgraph](https://github.com/dgraph-io/dgraph) - The high-performance database for modern applications
+- [dgraph-io/dgraph](https://github.com/dgraph-io/dgraph) - The database for modern applications.
+Common use cases: knowledge graphs for AI, fraud detection, personalization, and search.
+Built and maintained by @HypermodeInc.
 - [maxpert/LevelDBWinRT](https://github.com/maxpert/LevelDBWinRT) - Windows Runtime Component for LevelDB.
 This is an unofficial port of LevelDB for Windows 10 Universal Platform (UWP)
 - [tidwall/tile38](https://github.com/tidwall/tile38) - Real-time Geospatial and Geofencing
 - [appbaseio/dejavu](https://github.com/appbaseio/dejavu) - A Web UI for Elasticsearch and OpenSearch: Import, browse and edit data with rich filters and query views, create reference search UIs.